elastic/integrations/packages/oracle_weblogic/docs/README.md

 ### Managed Server Logs

-The `managed_server` data stream collects Managed Server logs from ManagedServer.log.
+The `managed_server` data stream collects Managed Server logs from `Managedserver.log`.

 An example event for `managed_server` looks as following: